About the Mine

 A harmless copper mine in the headwaters of the Smith River?

-If it sounds too good to be true..it isn’t
+If it sounds too good to be true…it is.

-Sandfire Resources, an Australian company that recently took over Tintina Resources, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
+Sandfire Resources, an Australian company, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
 Sandfires’s interests total about 12,000 acres, and include 7,500 acres of private land and the underlying mineral estate, as well as the mining claims it has on adjoining federal land.
 Sandfire promises its Black Butte mine will include “state of the art” environmental protections, and that this foreign company cares just as much about the Smith River as Montanans do.

 Be concerned.
-Montanans have heard similar promises from many mining companies for years.
+Montanans have heard similar promises from many mining companies many, many times before.
 And they are almost always wrong, resulting in damaged streams and habitat and long-term, taxpayer funded cleanups.

 The underground workings will require constant dewatering of groundwater, which could interfere with recharge of Sheep Creek.
 Further, the pumped groundwater, will have to be discharged.
 It will be enriched with arsenic at concentrations exceeding human health standards, as well as nitrates in concentrations that can harm aquatic life.

 The copper is found in an ore body that is high in sulfide-bearing minerals.
 When mining exposes sulfides to air and oxygen it can produce acid mine discharges that lower pH and leach metals.
 This is often harmful to aquatic life.
 Waste rock and tailings (waste from crushing copper-bearing ore) will also include exposed sulfides.
 Some will be stored on the surface forever.